-- To determine the nature and extent of contamination resulting from past federal activity. - To evaluate the fate and transport of contaminants through site media (e.g. groundwater, surface water, etc.). - To assess potential human health and ecological risks resulting from contaminants in the environment.
+- To determine the nature and extent of the problem presented by the release. - To evaluate the fate and transport of contaminants through site media (e.g. groundwater, surface water). - To assess potential human health and ecological risks from contaminants in the environment.